ProPublica Corrects Its Story On Trump's CIA Nominee Gina Haspel And Waterboarding

 As for the contentions about Rodriguez, not Haspel, being chiefly responsible for destroying the tapes, Engelberg said, "I don't know, honestly, if we're ever going to get to the bottom of that one."

-NPR recently cited ProPublica's reporting in a story about how Haspel's record and the renewal of the debate over torture.
+NPR recently cited ProPublica's reporting in a story about Haspel's record and the renewal of the debate over torture.
 An editor's note has now been added to that story from Wednesday, and a line about her presence "at a black site prison in Thailand" has now been edited to remove a reference to Abu Zubaydah.

 NPR has also added a note and correction to an interview with the 2017 article's author, Raymond Bonner, that ran in Wednesday's All Things Considered.
 That segment also quoted Paul's mention of the original article's contention that Haspel had expressed "joyful glee at someone who's being tortured."